aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/worksheets/manage-scenarios/_index.md

             scenario.comment = "Test scenario is created.";
             // Get the input cells for the scenario const sic = scenario.inputCells;
-            // Add the scenario on B4 (as changing cell) with default value sic.add(3, 1, "1100000");
+            // Add the scenario on B4 (as the changing cell) with default value sic.add(3, 1, "1100000");

             // Save the Excel file and provide download link